First 100 days of the first Trump presidency: China

-The Mar-a-Lago summit meeting on April 6 and 7 between Trump and President Xi Jinping of China, during the first 100 days of the new US administration, was heralded by The Telegraph as the "most significant bilateral summit in decades".
+The Mar-a-Lago summit meeting on April 6 and 7 between Trump and General Secretary of the Chinese Communist Party Xi Jinping of China, during the first 100 days of the new US administration, was heralded by The Telegraph as the "most significant bilateral summit in decades".
 In spite of differences regarding Taiwan, the South China Sea and the most urgent issue—North Korea's nuclear programme—"the summit between the US and Chinese presidents had both symbolic and tangible successes," according to the South China Morning Post.
-During the April 7–8 visit with Chinese President Xi Jinping, Trump acknowledged that international relations are much more complicated than he had imagined.
+During the April 7–8 visit with CCP general secretary Xi Jinping, Trump acknowledged that international relations are much more complicated than he had imagined.
 In regards to North Korea, he had hoped to negotiate better trade deals with China in exchange for China dealing with the nuclear threat from North Korea.
 In an interview with Wall Street Journal's Gerald F. Seib Trump said, "After listening for 10 minutes, I realized it's not so easy.
 I felt pretty strongly that they had a tremendous power [over] North Korea. ...
 But it's not what you would think."
 Trump also affirmed that North Korea was the United States' "biggest international threat".

 The BBC reported on April 19 that China "was 'seriously concerned" about nuclear threats" as tensions between North Korea and the United States escalated with a "war of words" between North Korea's leader Kim Jong-un and the Trump administration.
 Recent threats included Vice President Mike Pence's statement that the period of "strategic patience" was over and his April 19 statement that the US "would meet any attack with an 'overwhelming response'".
 North Korea recently warned of "full-out nuclear war if Washington takes military action against it."
-Trump has called for China to rein in North Korea, but state media outlet China Daily reported that "Washington must be aware of the limitations to Beijing's abilities, and refrain from assuming that the matter can be consigned entirely to Beijing alone."
+Trump has called for China to rein in North Korea, but state media outlet China Daily opined that "Washington must be aware of the limitations to Beijing's abilities, and refrain from assuming that the matter can be consigned entirely to Beijing alone."
 China Daily considered the U.N.
 Security Council statement adopted on April 20 condemning North Korea's recent attempted missile launch, as an indication that the Trump administration is considering a "diplomatic solution".

 In an April 12 interview with Wall Street Journal, Trump said he had changed his mind and he would not label China a currency manipulator, which had been one of his 100-day pledges.
 By April he believed that China had not been manipulating its currency for months.
 He did not want to "jeopardize" talks with the Chinese "on confronting the threat of North Korea".
 Early in Trump's presidency, the world's largest financial newspaper, Nikkei Asian Review, had reported on February 1, that Trump had labelled China and Japan as currency manipulators.